 - Logistical Stress: Whenever a patient stays in the hospital for an extended period of time, it can be difficult for a family to figure out the logistics of who is going to stay and support the patient while life continues outside of the hospital.
 This can strain relationships with family and friends as people find their own ways to cope and continue.

 Brain injuries are serious situations and nobody should have to deal with a brain injury alone.
 Patients and their families should know that it is acceptable to ask for help from friends, the medical community, religious providers, and many others.
 Anyone who is having trouble navigating the waters of a serious brain injury shouldn’t be afraid to reach out.

 I’m Ed Smith, a Santa Barbara Brain Injury Lawyer.
 Regardless of the mechanism behind the accident, brain injuries are always a serious matter.
-If you or a loved one has suffered a traumatic brain injury, please call my office at (805) 372-0200 for friendly, free advice.
+If you or a loved one has suffered a traumatic brain injury, please call or injury lawyers at (805) 372-0200 or (800) 404-5400 for friendly, free advice.

 :dr bw [cs 704]